RSS

 Thus, this monument precedes the appearance of development on the Staroladozhsky Zemlyanoy settlement in the middle of the VIII century.
 The nature of the finds and the cultural layer allows its population to be attributed to Slavs of Central European origin, who had a connection with the Western Slavs of the Baltic Pomerania, the Slavs and Kriviks of the Upper Dnieper region, and with the remote Slavic lands of Podunavye.

-800: Town of Ilmen Slovenes in Novgorod settlement
+The town of Ilmen Slovenes on the Novgorod settlement

 At the Blagoveshchensky excavation of the Novgorod settlement, developed on the site of the Annunciation Church, under the oldest fortification (under the Gorodishchensky rampart, fortified with log log log cuttings), archaeologists found a cultural layer of a small town of Ilmen Slovenes with Slavic stucco ceramics and traces of fire.
 The layer dates from the VIII - the first half of the 9th century.